lucblassel/fastago/README.md

  - You can use the `r` or `--regex` flag to specify a regular expression that matches the sequences you want to keep.

 If you specify the `-x` or `--exclude` flag you specify the sequences to exclude instead of the sequences to keep.

+#### freqs
+With the `-m` or `--mode` flag you can choose which information you want to display:
+ - `-m each` : will display the frequencies in each sequence after it's name on a single line

+Not specifying the m flag will output the frequencies averaged over all sequences.

 ## Contributing
 If you wish to contribute to this project check out our [contribution guidelines](https://github.com/lucblassel/fastago/blob/main/CONTRIBUTING.md)